 There are three main ceremonies that happen every day, one you may just stumble across by accident, the other two happen outside of normal visiting hours.
 Before we dive into the ceremonies, let’s look at who works in the fortress, it will help us understand how the castle operates today.

-This huge complex of 21 Towers still houses the Crown Jewels and is protected by 21 members of the Queen’s guard, who work as the “tower guard” ensuring that area is kept safe and secure at all times.
+This huge complex of 21 Towers still houses the Crown Jewels and is protected by 21 members of the King’s guard, who work as the “tower guard” ensuring that area is kept safe and secure at all times.
 The other group of staff you might be more familiar with are the Yeoman Warders, sometimes called Beefeaters.
 They are retired military personnel who live on-site and are responsible for the everyday running of the castle.

 The Ceremonial Opening